GoldLizard/Games/README.md

 Digital Logic Simulator - reworked C++ object oriented final project
                           Event queue instead of simulating each second Original program of 583 lines completely rewritten in 199.

+Snake - WASD input.
+Literally just snake, 15x15 grid.
+Dimensions and speed can be edited in struct Game
+        Missing true randomness but I dont feel like typing srand() in main and reuploading Done with ~123 lines